pulumi/examples/kubernetes-ts-exposed-deployment/README.md

 [![Deploy](https://get.pulumi.com/new/button.svg)](https://app.pulumi.com/new)

-# Kubernetes: Exposing a Deployment with a public IP address
+# Exposing a Deployment with a Public IP Address

 Deploys `nginx` to a Kubernetes cluster, and publicly exposes it to the Internet with an IP address, using a Kubernetes `Service`.